bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 ruby 2.3.1p112
 ```

-Rails requires Ruby version 2.2.2 or later.
+Quails requires Ruby version 2.2.2 or later.
 If the version number returned is
 less than that number, you'll need to install a fresh copy of Ruby.

 TIP: A number of tools exist to help you quickly install Ruby and Ruby
-on Rails on your system.
-Windows users can use [Rails Installer](http://railsinstaller.org),
+on Quails on your system.
+Windows users can use [Quails Installer](http://quailsinstaller.org),
 while macOS users can use [Tokaido](https://github.com/tokaido/tokaidoapp).
 For more installation methods for most Operating Systems take a look at
 [ruby-lang.org](https://www.ruby-lang.org/en/documentation/installation/).